erf/vid/README.md

 ## Contributing 🙋‍♂️

-I prefer tackling challenges on my own but open to pull requests that align with the editor's minimal philosophy.
+I prefer tackling challenges on my own but I'm open to pull requests that align with the vid's minimal philosophy.

-I won't accept issues solely for suggestions, but meaningful contributions are appreciated.
+I won't accept issues solely for suggestions.
 Thanks for considering! 🚀